AhmedElhoot/Final_Project/README.md

 # Final_Project
+# This project was built with reference of [Epsilon AI](https://github.com/EPSILON-AI) .
-# This project is built using [Epsilon AI](https://github.com/EPSILON-AI) as a refrence, with instructor [Eng.
-Mohab Allam] https://github.com/MohabAllam.
+# This project was built with supervision of [Eng.
+Mohab Allam](https://github.com/MohabAllam) .
 # Flat_Steel_Price_Prediction,,,,
 # The Challenge: An organization lacks a reliable data-driven forecast model for managing demand and supply over an 18-month planning horizon,,,
 # The Consequences:  This leads to inefficient resource allocation, stock shortages or overstock, and suboptimal operational planning beside Pricing Misalignment.,,,